learning-zone/python-basics/README.md

     Recaptcha supporting
     File upload that works with Flask Uploads

-#### Explain what is the common way for the Flask script to work?
+#### Q. Explain what is the common way for the Flask script to work?

 The common way for the flask script to work is

     Either it should be the import path for your application Or the path to a Python file

-#### Explain how you can access sessions in Flask?
+#### Q. Explain how you can access sessions in Flask?

 A session basically allows you to remember information from one request to another.
 In a flask, it uses a signed cookie so the user can look at the session contents and modify.
 The user can modify the session if only it has the secret key Flask.secret_key.

-#### Is Flask an MVC model and if yes give an example showing MVC pattern for your application?
+#### Q. Is Flask an MVC model and if yes give an example showing MVC pattern for your application?

 Basically, Flask is a minimalistic framework which behaves same as MVC framework.
 So MVC is a perfect fit for Flask, and the pattern for MVC we will consider for the following example